w-h-a/js_foundations/strict-identity-note.md

 Suppose we understand the first and second items on the list as two non-identical word-individuals that, nevertheless, both share the property of having the characters 'b', 'u', 'l', and 'l' in that order.
 Further, the last item (but not the other two) has the property of having the characters 'c', 'o', and 'w' in that order.
 Given all that, it seems correct to say there are _three word-individuals_, but only _two word-kinds_ on the list.
 (Of course, we can note that all of the word-individuals in the list share the property of being nouns and, hence, there is one word-kind.
 This shows that we need to be clear on what kind of kind we're talking about, but let's think about words as JavaScript does for now: strings of characters in a particular order.)

 Notice that our choice in how to handle the above question (in part) hinges on whether we want to say the first two items on the list are identical or not.
-We need to stipulate whether those are identical so that we don't have ambiguity in our language.
+Are the first two items on the list to be treated as the **same** word-_kind_ or **distinct** word-_individuals_?
+We need to stipulate whether they are identical so that we don't have ambiguity in our language.

 What's JavaScript's choice?
 Depending on the data type, JavaScript does a bit of both.